 You spend 1/3 of your life sleeping, so you should definitely put care into where you rest your head.
 Of course, choosing the right mattress is essential.
 Seriously, a mattress is not something you should skimp on.
-But make sure to pay attention to your as well.
+But make sure to pay attention to your sheets and pillows as well.

 Keep your room tidy.

 If you walk into a messy room, you'll feel frazzled rather than relaxed.
 By keeping your belongings in order and making your bed each day, you'll return to a welcoming oasis at night.